akalongman/php-geopayment/README.md

 **Important:** If your .configfile file is under server document_root, you must deny access to that file via http.

+Apache

-For this add in your .htaccess file:
+Add in your .htaccess file:
 ```
 <Files ~ "^\.(.*)$">
     Order allow,deny